- Home

 A will is a legal document that sets out what you want to happen to your assets after you die.
 These assets are called your estate and may include your house, land, car, bank accounts, jewellery, clothes, household goods or investments.
 A will can also record your wishes regarding guardianship plans for any children.

-When you die without a will, you are said to die intestate.
-Your assets are distributed to family members according to a formula provided by the law.
-Although any will can be challenged in court, having a valid will usually means your assets will go to the people of your choice, avoids extra expenses, and simplifies the process for your family.
+If you die without a will, you are said to die intestate.
+Your assets – such as your house, money and belongings – are distributed to family members according to a formula provided by law.
+Although any will can be challenged in court, having a valid will usually means that your assets will go to the people of your choice, avoids extra expenses, and simplifies the process for your family.

 Voluntary assisted dying